Unzor/cove/README.md

 # cove
 Simplify HTML then recompile it later.

-Cove takes a sequence (like "{{hello}}") and evaluates it.
-You can even get a variable from it!
-Once compiled, it replaces all of the sequences found with its returned result
+Cove takes a sequence (like "{{hello}}") and evaluates the code inside it.
+You can get a variable from it, or evaluate JavaScript code.
+Once compiled, it replaces all of the sequences found with its returned result.
 # Usage
 ```
 cove main.cov